Alesis M20

 The Alesis M20 features the new ADAT Type II format, which records eight tracks of true, linear 20-bit digital audio onto tape, without using external converters or multiplexers.
 No other modular digital multitrack recorder offers this level of audio quality.
 20-bit recording offers much greater sonic detail than 16-bit recording since each additional bit doubles the number of values that may be recorded, resulting in an increased dynamic range of up to 6dB.
 To capture this incredible fidelity, the Alesis M20 employs built-in, high-resolution, oversampling A/D and D/A converters.

 The Alesis M20’s ADAT Type II format meets or exceeds the specifications of almost everything else in a professional studio (and goes considerably beyond the specifications of Compact Disc).
-ADAT Type II recording greatly reduces quantization distortion, for a pristine, uncolored, undistorted sound that’s natural-sounding even at low recording levels.
+ADAT Type II recording greatly reduces quantisation distortion, for a pristine, uncoloured, undistorted sound that’s natural sounding even at low recording levels.
 Unlike some hard disk recorders, the M20 uses a linear recording format, meaning that no data compression of any kind is applied to the signal going to or from tape.
 Plus, a 60-minute tape recorded in the ADAT Type II format holds over 3 gigabytes of audio data, with no upload or download time required…just pop in a new set of tapes and start recording.

 Inside the Format, Part II: The compatibility factor